 1. Identify and define your company values

-Your company values aren’t simply nice-to-have, inspirational messages to work by—they’re a critical element of your leadership system.
-They stem from your deepest personal beliefs and hopes for your business, and form the basis for how everyone in your company acts and behaves.
+Your company values aren’t simply pleasant, inspirational messages to work by—they’re a critical element of your leadership system.
+They stem from your deepest personal beliefs and hopes for your business, and form the basis for how everyone in your company should act.
 Defined company values inspire your people, and allow them to understand who you are and what you collectively represent as a company.
 It also helps them see themselves within your business, so that they can come into it sharing the assumptions, values and beliefs that you hold central to your way we do it here.

 2. Have a vision for your company culture

-The fact is, many business owners don’t truly understand what company culture is, how it’s related to and an extension of company values, or why it’s important.
-Your company values create the foundation for your culture by establishing the framework for how your people behave and relate with one another.
+The fact is, many business owners don’t truly understand what company culture is, how it’s related to your business, how it's an extension of company values, or why it’s important.
+Your company values create the foundation for your company's culture by establishing the framework for how your employees behave and relate with one another.
 In other words, your company culture is your values in action.
 Craft it with intention so the wrong culture doesn’t develop by accident.

 3. Create systems and standards that define your way we do it here